‘Oh, What Fun It is to Ride … a Wave on Jordan Lake – Hey!’

 A Life of Service After coming ashore at Normandy soon after D-Day, George Chall saved lives and dodged bullets at the Battle of the Bulge.
 Now 96, he and his wife, Victoria, have found their way to Chatham.
 By Matt White | Photography by beth mann George Chall got his first look

-A Life of Service Read More »
+A full life in Ward’s Hollow Read More »

 Remembering Mama Dip Born and raised in Chatham, she became one of the South’s culinary icons By Matt White | Photo by briana brough Mildred Council, known to generations who ate her cooking as Mama Dip, died in late May in Chapel Hill.
 She was among the most celebrated chefs of traditional Southern cooking, which she